ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 ### Rule of Five, slices and clones

-This section does not really concern interfaces but *stateful* polymorphic bases.
+This section does not really concern interfaces but only *stateful* polymorphic bases.

 According to the language rules, declaring a virtual destructor prevents move operators from being automatically generated and deprecates the generation of copy operators.
 This should not be a problem for interfaces because they **should never** contain any data.
 For instance: